draav/docker-demo/PITCHME.md

 - It works on my machine
 - Running microservices locally is hard |
 - It takes weeks for my code to get to production |
-- All my time is spent on environment config instead of application code |
+- All my time is spent on environment configuration instead of application code |

 +++